Bio

 Openning Positions

-Accepting PhD student all year round in reconfigurable architecture and design automations.
+Accepting PhD student all year round in topics of Approximate Computing:

-Please contact me through YUN dot WU at QUB dot AC dot UK for more details or search for PhD Opportunities at QUB with my name.
+Please contact me through YUN dot WU at QUB dot AC dot UK for more details and keep eyes on PhD Opportunities at QUB with my name.

 Two PhD project topics for October 2026 entry: